Save Darfur Coalition

-The Save Darfur Coalition was an advocacy group that called "to raise public awareness and mobilize a massive response to the atrocities in Sudan's western region of Darfur."
-Headquartered in Washington, D.C., it was a coalition of more than 190 religious, political and human rights organizations designed to campaign for a response to the atrocities of the War in Darfur.
-The result has become a global humanitarian crisis.
-Today, reports indicate that the conflict has claimed approximately 300,000 lives as a result of ethnic cleansing, disease and starvation and has displaced over 2.5 million people.
+The Save Darfur Coalition was an advocacy group that attempted to raise public awareness and mobilize a massive response to the atrocities in Sudan's western region of Darfur.
+In Washington, D.C., a coalition of more than 190 religious, political, and human rights organizations came together and campaigned for reform for the atrocities of the War in Darfur, which had resulted in a humanitarian crisis.
+300,000 civilians died and 2.7 million people were displaced between the years of 2003 and 2008.

-The war began when two rebel groups, the Sudan Liberation Army (SLA) and the Justice and Equality Movement (JEM), attacked government installations in Darfur in response to the Khartoum government's increasing economic and political marginalization of the non-Arab population.
-The Sudanese government retaliated and recruited local Arab militias known as the Janjaweed ("devils on horseback") to systematically rape and murder all minority populations.